St Swithun Wells' Attendance & Punctuality Target is 97%

 The school will monitor attendance and ensure quick and early intervention if a problem is identified.
 Holiday requests during term time will not be authorised.
 All staff will encourage punctuality and good attendance and work closely with families to encourage good attendance.
 The school will encourage good attendance among children through a system of rewards.
 The school Governors will monitor attendance closely and work with the Headteacher on attendance issues.
 The school is also expected to provide monthly attendance returns to the LA for statutory monitoring.

 All registers are marked at the beginning of the morning and afternoon session in school.
-This should be the first task teachers do in the morning and afternoon.
+This should be the first task teachers do in the morning (8.45am) and afternoon (1.15pm).

 If a child is late and misses registration, a late mark will be recorded.
 Obviously the school will be sympathetic if this is for a good reason.
 A pupil who arrives late, after the children have entered into their classrooms, must come to the office with their parents and the parents must sign a late register stating the time they arrived and the reason the child is late.

-The attendance register will close at twenty past nine in the morning and one twenty in the afternoon.
-If a child arrives after this time it is deemed as unauthorised late unless there are exceptional circumstances and these circumstances need to be agreed by the Head teacher.
+If a child arrives after the school office has closed registration (9.15am and 1.20pm) this is deemed as an unauthorised late unless there are exceptional circumstances.
+These circumstances need to be agreed by the Headteacher.

 If a pattern of lateness starts to emerge, parents will be invited to discuss the matter with the Head teacher.